suds-community/suds/README.rst

 Release notes
 =================================================

+version 0.4.1 jurko 5 (2013-04-02)
+    * Based on revision 712 (1e48fd79a1fc323006826439e469ba7b3d2b5a68) from the
+      original suds Python library development project's Subversion repository.

+      * Last officially packaged & released suds Python library version - 0.4.1.

+    * Supported Python versions.

+      * Basic sources prepared for Python 2.x.
+      * For using Python 3 the sources first processed by the Python 2to3 tool during the setup procedure.
+      * Tested with:

+        * Python 2.4.0 on Windows 7, x64.
+        * Python 2.7.3 on Windows 7, x64.
+        * Python 3.2.3 on Windows 7, x64.

+      * Intended to work with Python 2.4+.

+    * Improved Python 3 support.

+      * Cache files now used again.

+        * Problems cased by cache files being stored in text mode, but attempting to write a bytes object in them.
+Too eager error handling was then causing all such cached file usage to fail silently.

+      * WebFaults containing non-ASCII data now get constructed correctly.
+      * Fixed issue with encoding of authentication in ``transport/http.py`` (contributed by Phillip Alday).
+      * Unicode/byte string handling fixes.

+    * Fixed an IndexError occurring when calling a web service operation with only a single input parameter.
+    * Fixed a log formatting error, originated in the original suds (contributed by Guy Rozendorn).
+    * Fixed local timezone detection code (contributed by Tim Savage).
+    * Fixed a problem with running the project setup on non-Windows platforms.

+      * ``version.py`` file loading no longer sensitive to the line-ending type used in that file.

+    * Removed different programming techniques & calls breaking compatibility with Python 2.4.

+      * String ``format()`` method.
+      * Ternary if operator.

+    * Project ``README`` file converted to .rst format (contributed by Phillip Alday).
+    * Corrected internal input/output binding usage.
+Output binding was being used in several places where the input one was expected.
+    * HTTP status code 200 XML replies containing a ``Fault`` element now consistently as a SOAP fault (plus a warning about the non-standard HTTP status code) both when reporting such faults using exceptions or by returning a (status, reason) tuple.

+      * Before this was done only when reporting them using exceptions.

+    * Reply XML processing now checks the namespace used for ``Envelope`` & ``Body`` elements.
+    * SOAP fault processing now checks the namespaces used for all relevant tags.
+    * Plugins now get a chance to process ``received()`` & ``parsed()`` calls for both success & error replies.
+    * SOAP fault reports with invalid Fault structure no longer cause suds code to break with an 'invalid attribute' exception.
+    * SOAP fault reports with no ``<detail>`` tag (optional) no longer cause suds code to break with an 'invalid attribute' exception when run with the suds ``faults`` option set to false.
+    * Added correct handling for HTTP errors containing no input file information.
+Previously such cases caused suds to break with an 'invalid attribute' exception.
+    * ``SimClient`` injection keywords reorganized:

+      * ``msg`` - request message.
+      * ``reply`` - reply message ('msg' must not be set).
+      * ``status`` - HTTP status code accompanying the 'reply' message.
+      * ``description`` - description string accompanying the 'reply' message.

+    * Added ``unwrap`` option, alowing the used to disable suds library's automated simple document interface unwrapping (contributed by Juraj Ivančić).
+    * Many unit tests updated and added.

+    * Internal code cleanup.

+      * Removed undocumented, unused and unused binding.replyfilter functionality.
+      * Binding classes no longer have anything to do with method independent Fault element processing.
+      * Removed SoapClient ``last_sent()`` and ``last_received()`` functions.

 version 0.4.1 jurko 4 (2012-04-17)
     * Based on revision 712 (1e48fd79a1fc323006826439e469ba7b3d2b5a68) from the
       original suds Python library development project's Subversion repository.